astaniano/hat/platforms/webSecAcademy/server_side_topics/auth_vuln/docs/full.md

 Later the victim will receive the pass reset link to their email and if victim clicks on it (or it is fetched in some other way, for example, by an antivirus scanner) - you'll see their real reset token in the server logs

 If `Host` header does not change the generated url you can try to add additional header `X-Forwarded-Host` which may change the resulting url

+> Note: Try changing the `Host` or adding `X-Forwarded-Host` header which will change the url that victim will receive to their email.
+Then wait for the victim to click on that link

 > Note: neither `Host` nor `X-Forwarded-Host` should contain "https://"